 Understanding eligibility for weight loss prescriptions

 Before you start seeking a weight loss prescription, it’s worth knowing whether you meet the basic eligibility criteria for taking the treatments.
-The main criterion in both the US and the UK is often based on your Body Mass Index (BMI), a measure that uses your weight and height to determine if you are in a healthy range.
+The main criterion is often based on your Body Mass Index (BMI), a measure that uses your weight and height to determine if you are in a healthy range.
 Click here to see our article, How do I work out my BMI?, and calculate your own BMI.

 To be eligible for weight loss prescriptions, these are some common requirements: